Introverts at Work: 9 Ways to Take Advantage of Office Introverts

 It builds self-esteem, inspires introverts to be proud of their wrongly perceived weirdness, shows them how to use the power of their personality to do great things; and leads to happiness because introverts can find environments where they will flourish.

 Photo Credit: All the pictures in this article came from Pixabay, a CC0 Public Domain.

 Introvert Bosses: Harvard Business Review has an interesting article about quiet bosses and the hidden advantages of having one.
-They discuss their research of the best times that an introvert is a good boss.
+They discuss the findings of their research.